 South by air to the Maasai Mara, the northern reaches of the Serengeti-Maasai Mara ecosystem, earth's richest wildlife habitat.
-Our base for explorations in the fabled Mara is the Fairmont Mara Safari Club, recently voted among the drives in the mixed land- and waterscapes of the Mara.
+Our base for explorations in the fabled Mara is the Olare Mara Kempinski, a small tented camp in the drives in the mixed land- and waterscapes of the Mara.
 We'll visit a traditional Maasai village as we wend our way through this natural wonderland, the kind of place that moved Hemingway to write, "I loved this country and I felt at home and where a man feels at home, outside of where he's born, is where he's meant to go."

-Your Safari Director will discuss with you a variety of individualized activity choices at every safari location.
-Top 20 in Travel+Leisure's consequential World's Best Hotels list.
+Your Safari Director will discuss with you a variety of individualized activity choices at every safari location. soothingly luxurious Kempinski style.
+Olare Mara's tents are built on wooden platforms on the banks of the Ntiakitiak River, giving us veranda views of hippos galumphing and elephants joyously bathing in the river.

-Surrounded on three sides by the lifegiving Mara River, the Mara Safari Club is a masterpiece of appropriate and generously luxurious design.
 And it's a great jumping-off place for extraordinary game